hwiks/MAIN/README.md

 ## Books

-- automate boring stuff with python: useful code snippets
+- automate boring stuff with python

-## Git commands (bc I will forget)

-git add

-git commit

-git commit -m 'write commit message'

-git push

-git status
+- Java in a nutshell